hdShang/arxiv-daily/docs/cs-CL/2025-08-12/papers/250816603v1-greentea-gradient-descent-with-topic-modeling-and-evolutionary-auto-.md

 ---
 layout: default
-title: GreenTEA: Gradient Descent with Topic-modeling and Evolutionary Auto-prompting
+title: "GreenTEA: Gradient Descent with Topic-modeling and Evolutionary Auto-prompting"
 ---

 # GreenTEA: Gradient Descent with Topic-modeling and Evolutionary Auto-prompting